We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Cons: pricey; made from plastic not wood

 If your toddler dreams of sleeping in a race car, then give the Grand Prix Race Car Toddler-to-Twin Bed a test drive.
 Available in three colors — red, black, and blue — it easily transforms from a toddler bed to a twin bed using the included conversion kit.

 Plus, secure guardrails and a design that allows the mattress to sit low in the bed frame make this bed a favorite among parents looking for extra safety.
 This bed carries the JPMA sticker.

-All aboard!
-The Thomas The Tank Engine Toddler Bed is designed to look just like the beloved character, so your train-loving kiddo will likely have fun playing and reading in this bed that fits a standard toddler crib mattress.
+These paws uphold the laws!
+The Nick Jr. Paw Patrol Toddler Bed is designed to look just like the beloved characters, so your pup-loving kiddo will likely have fun playing and reading in this bed that fits a standard toddler crib mattress.